Renuka-3/article_2021_sparc/README.md

 has significant effect on the overall community composition.

-3. [Location](location.md): Here we performed aplha,beta diversity and genus differential analysis using ANCOMBC based on geographic location.
+3. [Location](location.md): Here we performed aplha,beta diversity and genus differential analysis using ANCOM based on geographic location.

 4. [CST analysis](CSTAnalysis_SkinSamples.md): Here we identified three community state type analysis.